DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/schema_definitions.md

 ### Introducing New Definition Types

 AaC permits users to define new instances of custom data structures.
 In our Alarm Clock example, you might want to model individual instances of `TimerAlert` with varying dates and alarm sounds.
 To do this, you specify the `root` field on the schema to be the YAML root tag to use when declaring instances of your new type.
-The following example demonstrates how to set the `root` field to allow `time_alert` to be used as a YAML root for declaring `TimerAlert` instances.
+The following example demonstrates how to set the `root` field to allow `timer_alert` to be used as a YAML root for declaring `TimerAlert` instances.

 ```{eval-rst}
 .. literalinclude:: ../../../../python/model/alarm_clock/structures.yaml